Learning at the Uppsala University

-Sweden's oldest higher learning institution, Uppsala University attracts academics and tourists to its impressive buildings and gardens each year.
-Founded in 1477, it ranks among the top universities in Europe.
-Famous names associated with the campus include Anders Celsius, former UN Secretary-General Dag Hammarskjold and co-founder of Skype, Niklas Zennstrom.
+Sweden's oldest university is one of Uppsala's most important landmarks with its history.
+The Department of Higher Education annually attracts academics and tourists to its impressive buildings and gardens.
+Founded in 1477, the university is ranked among the top universities in Europe.
+Some well-known profiles associated with Uppsala University include Anders Celsius, UN Secretary General Dag Hammarskjöld and one of the founders of Skype, Niklas Zennström.

-Well-regarded by global academics, the library has over five million volumes of books and periodicals on its shelves.
-Carolina Rediviva is its most famous library, and one of 19 branches.
-The hospital on the grounds, is in fact older than the school itself, having been established in 1302.
-If interested in medicine, you can take a tour of the Museum of Medical History in Uppsala.
-Here you will learn how modern technology changed the face of medicine by exploring over 300 years of history.
+Well regarded by global academics, the university library has over five million volumes of books and magazines on their shelves.
+Carolina Rediviva is its most famous library and one of 19 branches.
+The hospital located in the area is in fact older than the school and was founded in 1302.
+If you are interested in medicine, you can take a tour at the Uppsala Medical History Museum.
+Here you will learn how modern technology changed the medicine by investigating over 300 years of history.

-On site, there is also a Museum of Evolution where you can view the university's collections of fossils, minerals, plants and animals.
-There are more than five million specimens in their collections including the largest assortment of dinosaur bones in Scandinavia.
+There is also the Evolution Museum where you can see the university's collections of fossils, minerals, plants and animals.
+There are more than five million copies in their collections, including Scandinavia's largest assortment of dinosaur legs.